Practical tips from the mouths of real mums, for how to reduce and manage your child’s screen use around the home

 It’s hard to choose what age your children will have a phone, if they will at all.
 Now my kids are teenagers, I personally like them to have phones so that I can contact them at all times.
 In saying this, phones can be dangerous and addictive so I’ve made sure to put restrictions in place for their usage of the phones.
-There was an interesting discussion on the TODAY Show a few months ago about how not just kids but adults are on phones too much made me wonder what screen time restrictions other parents have in place.
+There was an interesting discussion on the TODAY Show a while ago about how kids and adults are on phones too much, and it made me wonder what screen time restrictions other parents have in place.

-The phone and iPad screen rules in our home are:
+When my kids were teenagers, the phone and iPad screen rules in my home were:

-- My kids don’t have access to their phones or iPad’s between 8.30pm-7.15am to ensure they get a good nights sleep and ready on time for school.
+- My kids didn’t have access to their phones or iPad’s between 8.30pm-7.15am to ensure they get a good nights sleep and are ready on time for school.

-- No screens when they can see dinner is being made, to encourage them to come and help.
+- No screens when they could see dinner is being made, to encourage them to come and help.

 - I can access their devices at any time.

-- No iPads through the school week and only an hour allowed in the Xbox.
+#3.
+No iPads through the school week and only an hour allowed on the Xbox.
 Definitely no devices at the dinner table for kids and adults. – Lesley R.

-- No electronics whatsoever except the radio at 7 p.m. until the next morning.
+#4.
+No electronics whatsoever except the radio at 7 p.m. until the next morning.
 I use my phone to take pics and look up stuff on what I’m doing.
-When my kid gets older he will have limited screen time and no phone until about high school and starts out with the flip. – Christina L.
+When my kid gets older he will have limited screen time and no phone until about high school. – Christina L.

-- My sons are 5 and 3.
-No TV before school/daycare No electronics in public.
+#5.
+My sons are 5 and 3.
+No TV before school/daycare.
+No electronics in public.
 EVER.
 I feel they need to learn to be patient and learn about the world around them.
 If we are shopping we discuss the food.
-If we are waiting at the doctors we look at magazines, picture books, sing quietly whatever.
+If we are waiting at the doctors we look at magazines, picture books, sing quietly.
 I REFUSE to have a kid that only behaves when they’ve got a screen in front of them.
-Tv/devices are limited to an hour a day, usually after school before dinner, homework, bedtime routine etc. So far so good, we’ve done it this way forever so there are no tantrums when it’s switch off time. – Jess J
+TV/devices are limited to an hour a day, usually after school before dinner, homework, bedtime routine etc. So far so good, we’ve done it this way forever so there are no tantrums when it’s switch off time. – Jess J

-- No access before school.
-Free to play after school til dinner.
-After dinner at mums discretion. – Anna J.
+#6.
+No access before school.
+Free to play after school until dinner.
+After dinner at mum’s discretion. – Anna J.

-- NO phones to be used when out at lunch/dinner etc, or at other people’s tables.
-My daughter had a friend over the other week, they’re 20 years old, and we sat out back to make s’mores, she spent all her time in between checking her phone and throwing in the odd comment here and there about other people.
+#7.
+NO phones to be used when out at lunch/dinner etc, or at other people’s tables.
+My daughter had a friend over the other week, they’re 20 years old, and we sat out the back to make s’mores.
+She spent all her time checking her phone and throwing in the odd comment here and there about other people.
 It was beyond bad manners, she’s a lovely girl, but was clueless. – Taylor B.

-- I allow time on the tablet in the mornings once they are ready for school but it’s for spelling or maths games only.
+#8.
+I allow time on the tablet in the mornings once they are ready for school, but it’s for spelling or maths games only.
 If they spend time on a tablet after school it takes so much longer to get them to sleep! – Carrie T.